Starting a District Court Civil Action

 Service to start a civil action, also called service of process, requires delivery of a copy of the summons and the complaint to the Defendant.
 The Plaintiff is required to notify the Defendant of the claims and to give the Defendant time to respond.

-The proof of service to start a civil action tells the state district court when, how, and where the Defendant was served.
-An affidavit of service gives the court proof of service.
+The proof of service to start a civil action tells the North Dakota state district court when, how, and where the Defendant was served.
+An affidavit of service, declaration of service, or certificate of service gives the court proof of service.

 Forms and Guides for Starting a District Court Civil Action

-Forms are not available for every legal issue or circumstance.
-If you do not find the form on this website, the form is not available through the North Dakota Legal Self Help Center.
+Forms aren't available for every legal issue, procedure or circumstance in a district court civil action.
+If you don't find the form on this website, the form isn't available through the North Dakota Legal Self Help Center.

 You may need to create legal documents yourself.
-The General-Use forms below may be used as a starting point for creating your own summons and complaint documents.
+The General-Use forms below may be used as a starting point for creating your own documents for starting a North Dakota state district court civil case.

 Informational Guide: